Cigaras/IPTV.bundle/README.md

 6. If You do not have a solution after checking the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plex.tv/discussion/83083/rel-iptv-bundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/p1) with log and playlist files attached and I or other users will try to help You.

 ### To do list ###
+* Support multiple playlists (for the moments it is possible to make [multiple instances of this plugin](https://github.com/Cigaras/IPTV.bundle/issues/21#issuecomment-159568329) and use different playlist for each);
 * Improve the program guide;
 * Possibility to predefine audio track, if ever becomes possible.